This recipe for Low Sugar Cherry Yeast Bread is inspired by a sweet apple yeast bread that a local bakery sells in our area.

 - In a large bowl, whisk together the bread flour, sugar replacement (or sugar), dry yeast, and salt.

-- In a small bowl, melt butter and allow to cool slightly.
+- In a small bowl, melt butter and allow it to cool slightly.

 - Add the eggs to the melted butter along with the almond milk (or milk).